-Luke endured not only physical beatings, but also name-calling, teasing, tripping so his lunch tray fell all over, having his books destroyed and chairs pulled out from underneath him.
+Luke endured not only physical beatings, but also name-calling, teasing, tripping, having his books destroyed, and chairs pulled out from underneath him.
 He ended up changing schools.

-One major problem that Luke’s mother and other parents of Aspies face is that a school may have an anti-bullying policy, yet the staff looks the other way when it happens.
+One major problem that Luke’s mother and other parents of Aspies face is a school may have an anti-bullying policy, yet the staff looks the other way when it happens.
 Some school administrators are simply more tolerant of bullying than others.
 Some schools tolerate a “pecking order” in which athletes and popular students have special privileges and develop a sense of entitlement that leads to a “bullying atmosphere.”
-In such a school, if parents report bullying, the principal may advise them to enroll their child in karate or otherwise teach him to stand up for himself.
-The underlying attitude is that it is the victim’s fault.
-One principal told a parent of an Aspie, “Your son is a little different and it bothers other children, so he brings this on himself because of who he is.”
-Also in such a school, teachers and coaches bully the child too.

-Another problem in approaching teachers and school administrators is that an Aspie does not have the social savvy to tell his side of the story effectively.
-Bullies typically lack empathy and real feeling, but many are good at crying on cue and playing the victim.
-Often the Aspie gets expelled and the bully receives no punishment unless the Aspie has an effective witness.
+Another problem with reporting bullying is an Aspie does not have the social savvy to tell his side of the story effectively.
+Bullies typically lack empathy and self-esteem.
+The reasons they bully may be due to deep seeded emotional problems like abuse or a dysfunctional family.
+Many are good at crying on cue and playing the victim.
+Often the bully receives no punishment unless the Aspie has an effective witness.

 In a recent survey by York University, only 23% of students agreed with the statement “teachers usually or almost always intervene” when bullies attack.
 However, 71% of the teachers in the survey agreed.
 Part of the problem is that teachers do not witness most bullying because it usually happens off-campus (which also means the school may not be legally liable for it).
 Aspies are most vulnerable when they walk alone to and from school.
-The other most likely times bullying occurs is during unstructured times such as lunch hour, recess and passing to classes.
+The other times bullying occurs is during unstructured times such as lunch hour, recess, and passing periods.
 Bullying peaks in junior high school.

 There are things you can do to protect your child.
 It is a good idea to demand an anti-bullying clause in your child’s Individual Education Plan.
-This is a proactive way of having solutions in place and holding the administration to its word in the event your child is bullied anytime throughout the year.
+This is a proactive way of having solutions in place and holding the administration accountable in the event your child is bullied.
 If your school does not have an anti-bullying program, try to work through the PTO to get one in place.
 Dr. Dan Olweus’s model, first used in Europe, is still one of the best.
 It involves hiring a bullying coordinator, keeping monitors in the lunchrooms, restrooms, corridors and playgrounds, and making sure there is consistent intervention.

 Bashe, Patricia and Barbara Kirby.
 The Oasis Guide to Asperger Syndrome.
 New York: Crown Publishers, 2005.